8 Spices for Your Health

 When you add spice to a recipe, you’re not just making it taste better, you’re also making it better for you.
-Gram for gram, spices are one of the most nutrient-dense foods available.
-Made from bark, seeds, fruits, and roots (leaves and flowers are classified as herbs), spices are dried—a process which concentrates the nutritional properties of the plants, giving them superpowers to enhance the immune system, ease digestion, boost metabolism, balance hormones, and combat disease, all while making food taste great.
+Gram for gram, spices are some of the most nutrient-dense foods available.
+Made from bark, seeds, fruits, and roots (leaves and flowers are classified as herbs), spices are dried, a process that concentrates the nutritional properties of the plants, giving them superpowers to enhance the immune system, ease digestion, boost metabolism, balance hormones, and combat disease, all while making food taste great.

 The seeds of the cilantro plant contain antibacterial and anti-inflammatory properties.
 Emerging research suggests it may relieve anxiety and depression, as well as improve memory and cognition.

 From Mexico to the Middle East, cumin is used to season everything from mole to hummus.
 It’s also correlated with reducing cholesterol and triglycerides, good news for your heart.

 Not so great for your breath, but good news for your heart, garlic may help reduce bad cholesterol and the risk of heart disease.
 It’s also noted for its antimicrobial and antiviral properties, which repel bad bacterial bugs and keep harmful viral strains at bay.